analogdevicesinc/meta-adi/meta-adi-xilinx/README.md

 If you use the above defaults, you don't need to define these variables in your `petalinuxbsp.conf`.
 Just make sure to append the recipe's `SRC_URI` so that, your overlay is copied to the recipe's `WORKDIR`. (hint: you can further append this recipe...).

 > You can see an overlay example for [zcu102-rev10-ad9361-fmcomms2-3](https://github.com/analogdevicesinc/meta-adi/blob/master/meta-adi-xilinx/recipes-bsp/device-tree/files/pl-zynqmp-zcu102-rev10-ad9361-fmcomms2-3-overlay.dtsi) and [zcu102-rev10-ad9361-fmcomms5](https://github.com/analogdevicesinc/meta-adi/blob/master/meta-adi-xilinx/recipes-bsp/fpga-manager-util/files/pl-fmcomms5-zcu102-overlay.dtsi).

-Additionally, you can also "**Specify hw directory path**" under the FPGA Manager configurations.
-We also provide an example on how this can be used with meta-adi.
-Please refer to [fpga-manager-util_%.bbappend](https://github.com/analogdevicesinc/meta-adi/blob/master/meta-adi-xilinx/recipes-bsp/fpga-manager-util/fpga-manager-util_%25.bbappend).

 ### Adding a new Devicetree